one day in Hawaii Volcanoes National Park Itinerary

 Hawaii Volcanoes National Park Audio Tour – Audio tour for just the Volcanoes Park.

-Make sure to follow the park rules and trail boundaries and signs.
+Make sure to follow the park rules, trail boundaries, and signs.
 Stay on the trails.
 It can be dangerous to wander off the trail here due to unexpected collapses and cracks in the surface.

 Follow the Ahu (stacked rocks)

-The park rangers here often mark trail paths with a small pyramid of lava rocks which are called ‘ahu’.
-It is a very unique thing on Big Island!
+The park rangers here often mark trail paths with a small pyramid of lava rocks which are called ‘ahu.’
+It is a unique thing on the Big Island!
 Do not change the rock stacks or create your own, please!

 Fun fact about Hawaii Volcanoes National Park